OkayHughes/open-lab-notebook/src/posts/papers/bw_topo/figures.md

 ---

-### Outline of what figures are needed:
+## Outline of what figures are needed:

 How to establish atmospheric river like characteristics?
 Stereographic projection sales plot?

 Evolution:

-5 days of MSLP in NE60
+### 5 days of MSLP in NE60

-5 days of precipitation in NE60 (possibly day 8)
+What does this figure need to do?
+* Establishes that until day 5 it is nonlinear but well behaved (lead in to convergence)
+* Showcases evolving wave in relation to topography
+* Showcases difference between dry and moist cases (e.g. why does the addition of moisture)

+<span class="todo">Possible evolution plot centered on the mountain at e.g. 850hPa</span>

 Moist vs dry comparison (possibly show omega?)